Uranium2/Warzone_idle_bot/README.md

         * The `Play_mode_sub_menu` button is the one to select a specific mode in BR for example.
 In BR you can be in solo, duo, trio, quad.
 You have to chose those types of buttons with this settings.

     * You can setup a specific loadout the bot will pickup in modes like `Punder` so you can focus the exp gain on this weapon.
 The loadout name has to be `Myloadout`.
 Sometimes it won't use it, that's why I also set it to be on top of the list AND has favourite loadout.

+    * You need to set up in the game auto parachute deployement.
+Else you won't survive long to gain any exp.
+The more you stay alive, the more exp you will get at the end of the match in BR.

     * Press `F3` to toggle on or off the bot.
 Make sure to select Warzone game client.
 Else it will send keys to wherever you pressed.